Instructor-Led Program

 • S8P4.
 Obtain, evaluate, and communicate information to support the claim that electromagnetic (light) waves behave differently than mechanical (sound) waves.

 • d.
-Develop and use a model to compare and contrast how light and sound waves are reflected, refracted, absorbed, diffracted or transmitted through various materials.
+Develop and use a model to compare how light and sound waves are reflected, refracted, absorbed, diffracted or transmitted through various materials.
 (Clarification statement: Include echo and how color is seen but do not cover interference and scattering.)

-8.2 Advancing Atoms
+8.2 - Advancing Atoms

 Georgia Standards of Excellence